Snezhana Abarzhi: Education and career

-In 2020 Abarzhi was named a Fellow of the American Physical Society (APS), after a nomination from the APS Division of Fluid Dynamics, "for deep and abiding work on the Rayleigh-Taylor and related instabilities, and for sustained leadership in that community".
+In 2020 Abarzhi was named a Fellow of the American Physical Society (APS) this was from after a nomination from the APS Division of Fluid Dynamics, "for deep and abiding work on the Rayleigh-Taylor and related instabilities, and for sustained leadership in that community".
+Not only is this a great personal accomplishment, but made significant scientific contributions, and she’s also played an important role in bringing researchers together, guiding scientific directions, organizing conferences, and mentoring others in the field.